 Exploring the Softer Side of the Aztecs, Part Two

-Welcome to the second part of my two hub exploration of some of the lesser known aspects of Aztec culture.
-I was prompted to write on this subject because I realized that I, like many of us, never learned much about the Aztecs beyond their religious human sacrifices and their defeat by Cortés and European diseases.
-If you missed Part One or wish to revisit that hub before reading this one, you can find it here:
+Welcome to the second part of my two-part series exploring some of the lesser known aspects of Aztec culture.
+I decided to write on this subject because in school I never learned much about the Aztecs beyond their religious human sacrifices and their defeat by Cortés and European diseases.
+If you missed Part One or wish to revisit that article before reading this one, you can find it here: